The Gospel According to John:

 ?
 How are Jesus’ words related to the sacrament of the Eucharist?

 ?
-Consider why Jesus continues to cast himself in the role of things instead of people (Jacob’s ladder instead of the patriarch Jacob, the temple in Jerusalem instead of the priests and religious leaders, bread from heaven instead of Moses).
+Consider why Jesus continues to cast himself in the role of things instead of people (Jacob’s ladder instead of the patriarch Jacob, the Temple in Jerusalem instead of the priests and religious leaders, bread from heaven instead of Moses).

-CATECHISMthe best Catholic commentary about Scripture
+the best Catholic commentary about Scripture

 To find out more about how Church teaching is supported by Scripture passages in The Gospel According to John: An Encounter with Grace & Truth, check out the Index of Citations in the Catechism of the Catholic Church.
-Links (Revised Standard Version Catholic Edition [RSVCE*]) to the primary Scripture passages in the lesson and relevant paragraphs in the Catechism are provided here.
+Links to the primary Scripture passages in the lesson (Revised Standard Version Catholic Edition [RSVCE*]) and relevant paragraphs in the Catechism are provided here.
 Not every passage in the biblical text for this study is referenced in a Catechism paragraph, however.

 the Gospel According to John 6:23–71paragraph 1338